-I belong to several network groups where fellow maid services help each other to become better house cleaning companies by sharing information and advice.
-One member asked about how to view competition.
+I belong to several network groups where fellow maid services help each other to become better house cleaning companies by sharing information and advice and one member asked about how to view competitors.
 How you view competition is important to a business success.
 I thought I’d share my response to his question and how I view my “competition”.
 Originally posted here.

 There is simply too much house cleaning business to go around to feel you have competitors.
 This would be a great opportunity to work together exchanging cleaning leads or helping each other out.

-Ultimately you need to make sure your customer is taken care of.
+Ultimately you need to make sure your take care of your customer.
 If that means it’s not from your service then that’s ok.
 Your priorities should be: